 5. brush up on the latest industry trends

 You're not hiring in a vacuum, so knowing how trends in the accounting and finance industry will impact the quality and quantity of your hires can only strengthen your recruitment.

 Here are a few trends to pay attention to immediately:

-The projected growth of demand for the position is 10.8 percent over the next 10 years.
+The projected growth of demand for financial analysts is 10.8 percent over the next 10 years.

 An increase in available financial products and need for expert understanding of specific geographic regions are driving factors for the forecasted growth.

 There are myriad ways an employer can go about finding candidates for open positions, but all options are not equal in merit.
 This is especially true when it comes to hiring for a financial analyst.
 Financial analysts work on high-level projects with top leadership and highly sensitive information, so you need someone whom you can trust completely.